 McDonald’s and Weatherspoons already have calories on their menus and they haven’t made a difference so what’s the point of adding them to even more menus.
 This is literal evidence that displaying the number of calories won’t make any difference to the obesity issue.

-There are greater factors contributing to obesity which the government aren’t doing enough about such as stress, poverty, chronic and mental illnesses.
+There are greater factors contributing to obesity that the government aren’t doing enough about such as stress, poverty, chronic illnesses and mental illnesses.

 Picture this, you’ve just worked a ten-hour shift, 8am till 6pm.
 You haven’t had any time in the day to go out shopping for fresh groceries and you have a strict budget on what you can afford.
 It’s natural to go for the cheapest food, like a ready meal, that you just put into the oven and then eat it.
 It does take time to actually prepare the ingredients to make a meal from scratch, the last thing you want to do after a long shift is to cook a meal when you can just get a pizza that will be ready in 15 minutes.